Education

 Digital whiteboard

-You can use real-time virtual whiteboards for brainstorming and concept mapping, which can be great fun as a group exercise, or if you want individuals or teams to virtually come to the front of the class and tackle an exercise.
+You can use real-time virtual whiteboards for brainstorming and concept mapping, which can be great fun as a group exercise.
+They're also helpful when you want individuals or teams to virtually come to the front of the class and tackle an exercise.

 Reaction emojis

-Encouraging learners to join along in a presentation with emojis is a fun way for them to keep involved in the subject matter – and it’s a handy way for you to read the room.
+Encouraging students to react to a presentation with emojis is a fun way for them to stay involved in the subject matter.
+It's also a handy way for you to read the room.

 Live polls

-The best teaching tools make polls quick and easy for you to set up so learners can choose activities and materials.
-Another way you can use polls is to see how learners feel about a topic before and after an exercise or class.
+The best teaching tools save time, making polls quick and easy for you to set up so students can choose activities and materials.
+Another way you can use polls is to see how students feel about a topic before and after an exercise or class.

 Question upvotes

-Your learners can use question upvotes to decide what the most important issues are for the class to address.
+Students can use question upvotes to decide on the most important issues for the class to address.
 They’re a great way to invest learners in discussions and encourage them to think more deeply about key topics.

 Automatic recordings

-You can engage learners after the event with replays of the entire class.
-Knowing there’s a recording also means learners don’t have to worry so much about note-taking during synchronous class time – so make sure your teaching tool has unlimited replay storage.
+You can engage students after a real-time online class with replays of the entire session.
+Knowing there’s a recording also means students don’t have to worry so much about note-taking during synchronous class time.
+Make sure your virtual classroom software has unlimited replay storage.

 Engagement tracking